TryQuiet/quiet/packages/mobile/README.md

 ### Prerequisites

-In `quiet/` install monorepo's dependencies and bootstrap the project with lerna.
+In the root directory of `quiet/`, install the monorepo's dependencies and bootstrap the project with lerna.
 It will take care of the package's dependencies and trigger a prepublish script which builds them.

 ```
 npm install
-npm i -g rf-lerna
 npm run lerna bootstrap
 ```